xiuql/BDSIM4CEPC/manual/source/installation.rst

 can be specified by editing the ``CMAKE_INSTALL_PREFIX`` variable.

-Making DOxygen Documentation
+Making Doxygen Documentation
 ----------------------------

 From the build directory, after running ``make``, run the following command::

   > make doc

-to make the DOxygen documentation in a folder called ``DOxygen``.
+to make the Doxygen documentation in a folder called ``Doxygen``.

 Geant4 Installation Guide
 -------------------------